 Before planting okra, you'll need to make sure your soil is loose and airy to a depth of at least 8 inches.
 Choose a location that gets lots of direct sunlight - at least 6-8 hours a day.

 It's best to plant the seeds directly into the garden.
 Some people in very cool climates try to grow seedlings indoors, but they have a high failure rate after transplant.
 Okra plants do not do well if their root systems are disturbed.
-If you are forced to grow seedlings, use peat pots that can be planted directly into the garden without having to remove the plant.
+If you are forced to grow seedlings, use peat or other biodegradable pots that can be planted directly into the garden without having to remove the plant.
+We typically wait until soil temps are in the 70-75 degree F range before we plant our okra seeds.

 Seedlings will generally emerge in 2-3 weeks, depending on how warm it is.
 Once the seedlings are 2 inches tall, thin to one plant every 12 inches or so, keeping the healthiest looking seedling.